hadilbouasker/NS-3-Kubernetes-pod/README.md

 This script builds upon the CTTC NS-3 MIMO demo, providing a framework for simulating MIMO scenarios using the 3GPP channel model from TR 38.900.
 The simulation environment consists of a single gNB and multiple UEs, dynamically adjusting key parameters according to predefined time intervals.
 The script is generated at each timestamp using the automate_sim_with_UE.py script, with changing variables including seconds, dataRate, simTime, packetSize, and numberOfUes, sourced from output_with_UE.csv.
 The simulation adapts to varying user densities and implements downlink flows with bandwidth adjustments.

-# Modification
+# Modifications and customization

-If you plan to modify the simulation, ensure that NS-3 is properly installed on your system.
-NS-3 is fundamental for compiling and running the simulation code.

-You can modify the simulation behavior by:
+If you plan to modify the simulation, you can modify the simulation behavior by:

-* Editing the output_with_UE.csv file to change the simulation parameters dynamically.
+- Editing the output_with_UE.csv file to change the simulation parameters dynamically.

-* Modifying the cttc-nr-mimo-demo-vbr-auto-ue.cc file to adjust the NS-3 simulation logic.
+- Modifying the cttc-nr-mimo-demo-vbr-auto-ue.cc file to adjust the NS-3 simulation logic.

-* Updating the Python script (automate_sim_with_UE.py) to change how parameters are injected into the simulation.
+- Updating the Python script (automate_sim_with_UE.py) to change how parameters are injected into the simulation

+Follow these steps to replace a file inside the docker image permanently:

+Run a container from the image:

+    docker run -it --name my-container hadilbouasker/ns3-app:v7.3 bash

+Remove the old file inside the container:

+    rm -rf /ns-3-dev/output_with_UE.csv

+open another terminal without exiting the running container and and copy the new file from your local machine:

+    docker cp /home/user/new_output_with_UE.csv my-container:/ns-3-dev/output_with_UE.csv

+now go back to the other terminal and exit the container:

+    exit

+Commit the modified container to a new image:

+    docker commit my-container hadilbouasker/ns3-app:v7.1

+Run a new container from the modified image to verify:

+    docker run -it hadilbouasker/ns3-app:v7.1 bash
+    ls -lah /ns-3-dev/output_with_UE.csv

+You can push the new image to your own DockerHub:

+    docker login
+    docker push your-dockerhub-username/ns3-app:v7.1
+Lastly, to deploy the pod with the new image, you have to change the image name in the pod's manifest file.

 # Delete the pod and the docker image:
 To completely remove the NS-3 simulation pod and its associated Docker image from your system, use the following commands: